 Read the media release here.

 Community Use Policy (CUP)

-In 2017, the NSW Government also approved a new policy allowing certain real property not required by the NSW Government for current or future service delivery to be offered to local councils for purchase to help deliver better community outcomes.
+The NSW Government has approved a policy allowing certain real property not required by the NSW Government for current or future service delivery to be offered to local councils for purchase to help deliver better community outcomes.

 Asset Utilisation Recycling Plan (AURP)